RedefiningReality/Proxmox-Remote-Management/Web.md

 If you ever run into issues with the website, be sure to check the apache error log (`tail /var/log/apache2/error.log` for most Linux distros).
 It's likely you either specified a path that your web user doesn't have permissions to write the creds file to (**creds_file** in config.ini) or PHP curl isn't installed (`sudo apt/apt-get/yum install php-curl`).
 1. Create a new API key on Proxmox to be used by these scripts for remote access
-1. (Optional) Create a pfSense virtual machine on Proxmox and enable SSH
+1. Create a pfSense virtual machine on Proxmox and enable SSH
 1. (Optional but recommended) Purchase a domain name and obtain a TLS certificate for that domain
 1. Select a folder to save the scripts in.
 My recommendation for Linux is `/opt`: `cd /opt`
 1. Clone this repository: `git clone https://github.com/RedefiningReality/Proxmox-Remote-Management.git`